GitLeeRepo/x64AsmNotes/Windows_x64AsmNotes.md

 ## YouTube Videos

-* [Intro to x86 Assembly & Architecture](https://www.youtube.com/watch?v=H4Z0S9ZbC0g) - Classroom based course by Open Security Training
+* [Intro to x86 Assembly & Architecture](https://www.youtube.com/playlist?list=PL038BE01D3BAEFDB0) - Classroom based course from Open Security Training by Xeno Kovah.
+Several of the notes came from this video.

 # Data Types